UniLogin/Proposals/refund.md

 ## Calculations of fixed gas

 ### Transaction Gas Cost
 * `transactionCost` - constant transaction cost
 * `dataGas` - cost of transaction data.
 We can estimate it by fill `executeSigned` function with parameters (with fixedGas as 0) and then get data.
 Then we calculate 4 gas for every zero byte and 68 for every non-zero byte of data.
 After all we add 128 ( 64 * 2 - fixed gas can't be higher than 8 MLN (2 bytes)).

 ### Non Measurable Execution Cost
 Non Measurable Execution Cost must include basic transaction cost and refund cost.
 Refund cost can be calculated assuming we are using standard ERC-20 token with reasonable implementation.

-### Gas used by refund function
+Below is a Gas used by refund function in different scenarios.

 #### Refund in token

 Refund cost depends on balance of sender and receiver.
 The most expensive option is, when sender sends all funds (ends with zero) to receiver, whos balance is zero.

 |	| To non-zero | To zero |
 | :---: | :---: | :---: |
 | From non-zero |	38911 |	53911 |
 | From zero | 24103 | 39103 |

 #### Refund in ether
 Cases, when we clean out account, are highly unlinkely.

 |	| To non-zero | To zero |
 | --- | :---: | :---: |
 | From non-zero |	29950 |	- |
 | From zero | - | - |

-TODO: Fix grammar and typos

-## Known security vulnerabilities
-A malicious actor can create a two transactions with the same nonce and propagte them into the network.
-Only one transaction will be successful while the other one will revert.
-Cost f
-Furthermore attacker might elevalte cost of transaction by passing a lot of data.
-That can be prevented in case of centralized relayer, but is hard to implement in distributed environment.

 ## Summary
 Here is a short summary based on our research in context of our goals: